Questions about legal fees in a Connecticut divorce? Well then this blog will help you.

 - If the other party is found in contempt for violating court orders.
 The legal fees are ordered to penalize the offending spouse,

-I represent clients in all DCF related matters though out Fairfield County including those who reside in Easton, Fairfield, Monroe, Trumbull, Stratford, Bridgeport, Westport, Weston, New Canaan, Wilton, Norwalk, Darien, Stamford and Greenwich.
+I represent clients in all DCF related matters through out Fairfield County including those who reside in Easton, Fairfield, Monroe, Trumbull, Stratford, Bridgeport, Westport, Weston, New Canaan, Wilton, Norwalk, Darien, Stamford and Greenwich.